 All in all, knife crime needs to be reduced and prevented.
 Teaching your children how to avoid confrontation, stay away from dangerous incidents and notice suspicious behaviour is incredibly important.
 The more we can deter our youngsters from knife crime, the more hope we can have for the future.

 Tackling knife crime is an immediate pressing issue that needs to be addressed with urgency, before any more of our youngsters are taken too soon.
 Hopefully with preventative solutions, our communities will feel more at ease sending our children to school every day to learn and thrive in a safe environment.
-Whether it’s a Spectra lined top, which offers level 5 blade cut resistance for the teachers or self-defence classes for the children, there is no clear method in place as of yet to reduce the knife crime rates in schools in the near future.
+Whether it’s a Zip Up Anti-Slash Top, which offers level 5 blade cut resistance for the teachers or self-defence classes for the children, there is no clear method in place as of yet to reduce the knife crime rates in schools in the near future.